Werner Schröer: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 On 20 August 1940, Schröer was transferred to the 2.
 Staffel of Jagdgeschwader 27 (JG 27—27th Fighter Wing), a front line fighter unit.
 JG 27 at the time was under the command of Oberst (Colonel) Max Ibel and based in Plumetot, France on the Channel Front.
 There, JG 27 was subordinated to Jagdfliegerführer 3 (Jafü 3), the fighter force commander of Luftflotte 3 under the command of Generalfeldmarschall (Field Marshal) Hugo Sperrle, and fought in the Battle of Britain (10 July – 31 October 1940).
 On 28 August 1940, JG 27 relocated from the vicinity of the Cotentin Peninsula to an airfield at Peuplingues, about 6 km southwest of Calais and subsequently was placed under the command of Jagdfliegerführer 2.
 Operating over the English Channel and southern England, Schröer flew his first combat missions and claimed three aerial victories which were not confirmed.

 I. Gruppe was withdrawn from the Channel Front on 30 September 1940.
 Relocation to Stade, west of Hamburg, began on 1 October.
-There, I. Gruppe was placed under the command of Geschwaderstab of Jagdgeschwader 1 (JG 1—1st Fighter Wing).
+There, I. Gruppe was placed under the command of Geschwaderstab (headquarters unit) of Jagdgeschwader 1 (JG 1—1st Fighter Wing).
 During the following three weeks, I. Gruppe was tasked with flying combat air patrols over the German Bight.
 In parallel, the Gruppe replenished its losses of 14 men killed or missing in action, four wounded and seven taken prisoner of war, losses sustained while fighting over Britain.
 Also the losses in aircraft had to be replenished and the equipment underwent a maintenance overhaul.
 On 21 October, I. Gruppe was again ordered to France, then based at Dinan in northeastern Brittany under the command of Jafü 3 again.
 On 3 December, I. Gruppe relocated again, this time to Döberitz with the orders to provide fighter protection for Berlin.
 Following the arrival in Döberitz, the majority of the flying and ground personnel were sent on vacation.
 Between end-February to early March 1941, the I. Gruppe relocated to Munich-Riem where it stayed for four weeks.
 On 24 February, the pilots of 1. and 2.
 Staffel were temporarily sent to Sicily where they flew missions against Malta, protecting the German naval convoys taking the Afrika Korps to Tripoli.
 During this period, 2.
 Staffel was based at Comiso.
 From 7 to 10 March, the pilots returned to Munich-Riem.
 During this brief interlude, Schröer was promoted to Leutnant (second lieutenant) and transferred to 1.
 Staffel on 1 March.
 On 4 April 1941, the Gruppe relocated to Graz in preparation of operation Operation Marita, the Battle of Greece.
 On 11 April, I. Gruppe flew fighter escort missions for Junkers Ju 87 dive bombers in this campaign.
 The next day, the unit deployed to Zagreb before transferring to Africa.